-Listen up Regularly discuss company developments, and genuinely speak with your team, not just to them.
+Regularly discuss company developments, and genuinely speak with your team, not just to them.
 Employees who feel lectured to, rather than communicated with, are much more likely to become alienated.

 Like any other managerial skill, listening takes practice.
 Show that you're engaged by making eye contact, nodding your head and asking an occasional question to clarify what you're being told.

 As a manager, you may sometimes be tempted to cut a team member short and quickly provide the answer you think he or she is looking for.
 But when stress and insecurity levels are high, employees seek more than a piece of information or a decision—they also seek affirmation of their connection to the team and the company as a whole.
 Letting them voice their concern in full is as important as your response.

 How open is your door?